ahmaddfauzi24/ahmaddfauzi24/README.md

 # Hello, Everyone! 👐

->I'm Fauzi, a Data Enthusiast with experience in various data fields such as Data Wrangling, Data Visualization, Data Mining, Machine Learning and Model Deployment.
-To support my work in data field, I have completed the certification for Full Stack Data Science at Algoritma Data Science School.
-I am thrilled to perform data analysis using Lookerstudio, Power BI, and Tableau with strong understanding of business acumen.
+>I am Fauzi, a Data Enthusiast who is currently honing my skills in Data Science.
+To support this interest I have completed the Full Stack Data Science certification at Algoritma Data Science School.
+I have completed various data projects, such as predicting a company's weekly sales, creating interactive visualization dashboards, performing sentiment analysis, and performing product recommendation analysis in the FnB industry.
+In addition, I have a good understanding of business operations and proficiency in various data analysis tools such as Python, R, SQL as well as creating dashboards using Loker Studio, Tableau, and Power BI.
+I am committed to continuously improve my capabilities in this field and contribute to data-driven decision making.

 ## Technical Toolkit 🦾